Bertie Carvel: 2011–2020

+2021–present

 Since 2021, Carvel has starred as Adam Dalgliesh in Helen Edmundson's Dalgliesh.
 He plays former Prime Minister Tony Blair in the fifth and sixth series of The Crown.
-In June 2024, it was announced that Carvel would portray Baelor Targaryen in the upcoming series A Knight of the Seven Kingdoms.
 In April 2025, it was revealed that Bertie Carvel would serve as the narrator for the upcoming revival of Walking With Dinosaurs.
+In 2022, he returned to The Old Vic to play US President Donald Trump in The 47th, a play by Mike Bartlett.

-On June 9, 2025, it was revealed that Carvel would play Cornelius Fudge in the upcoming Harry Potter TV series.
+Carvel portrays Baelor Targaryen in the series A Knight of the Seven Kingdoms (2026).
+On June 9, 2025, it was reported that Carvel would play Cornelius Fudge in the upcoming Harry Potter television series.

 Personal life

+Carvel and actress Sally Scott met in 2009 through close friends.
+Scott proposed to him on WhatsApp while he was working on Baghdad Central, and they married in January 2019.
+Their son was born in May 2020.

-Carvel is a Patron of the Globe Theatre's education department's 'Playing Shakespeare' programme, which provides free educational resources and free theatre tickets to secondary school students.
-In 2013, he ran for and was elected to Equity's 11-person Stage Committee.
-He was re-elected for a further two-year term in 2015.
+Carvel is a patron of the Globe Theatre's education department's "Playing Shakespeare" programme, which provides free educational resources and free theatre tickets to secondary school students.
+In 2013, he ran for and was elected to Equity's 11-person Stage Committee, and was re-elected for a further two-year term in 2015.

-Carvel married actress Sally Scott on 5 January 2019 after dating for ten years.
-Their first child was born in May 2020.